 How to spot terrible papers

-- They offer no other argument than citing other authors, sometimes from the same lab and from the same university [RMIT University in Australia is a champion at doing that: Allen, Potts, Berg, Lane, Davidson keep citing themselves.
+- They offer no other argument than citing other authors, sometimes from the same university [RMIT University in Australia is a champion at doing that: Allen, Potts, Berg, Lane, Davidson keep citing themselves.
 It only creates a self-reinforcing illusion of knowledge]

 - They provide assertions without a detailed analysis [for instance “blockchain are the commons 3.0” without even bothering to apply the 8 criteria defining a commons, one by one.
 Spoiler alert: if you apply the criteria, it will show that a distributed ledger is not a commons]

-- They offer no comparison table, no graph and no calculation.
+- They offer no comparison table, no graph and no calculation, but only circular reasoning

 - They focus on (potential) benefits without considering the disadvantages and opportunity costs [There are always some trade-offs.
-There is no cheap risk-free solution to decentralize all the things]
+There is no cheap risk-free scalable solution to decentralize all the things]

 - They use unassured terms such as “has the potential to”, “might”, “has the possibility to” etc. [A real research would rather assert “it will do this if that” or “it is this when that condition is met”]

 - They cite one or several of the following articles/books, that are themselves guilty of the flaws listed above: